SEND Support and Early Help

 Does the school have funds it keeps ready for spending on individual children?

 No. The school doesn’t keep funds in reserve.
-Instead, it plans in advance how to resource its early help and SEN support structures using past experiences and its knowledge of what is likely to be needed.
+Instead, it plans in advance how to resource its early help and SEND support structures using past experiences and its knowledge of what is likely to be needed.
 This means that the resources are in place and can be used without delay.

 Page Documents Date